 - If you have done your stocking and it’s still not filling up at least half of the freezer’s space then you can opt to load in bottles of water.
 After all, you never can have enough of clean chilly water laying around.

-Dirt or even food particles might end up blocking the supply line that is responsible for supplying the ice-maker with water.
-This then causes very little water of low pressure to make it to the ice-maker, as a result very few and small ice cubes are produced.
+Dirt or even food particles might end up blocking the water supply line that is responsible for providing the ice maker with water.
+This then causes very little water of low pressure to make it to the ice maker, as a result very few and small ice cubes are produced.

 Here’s what to do:-

-- Disconnect your freezer from the water supply line on the wall.
+- Reveal the back of the refrigerator.
+Disconnect your freezer from the water line on the wall.

 - Keenly check the line to ensure that it hasn’t gotten blocked or bent.

-- It’s also important for you to have a look at the supply line’s valve.
-Make sure it is open to allow for water to flow into the freezer at high pressure.
+- It’s also important for you to have a look at the water supply line valve.
+Make sure it is open to allow for water to flow into the freezer’s ice maker at high pressure.

-If your ice-maker is still slow despite doing all this, then it might be time to give us a call here at Victoria Appliance Repair Services.
+If your ice maker is still having slow ice production despite doing all this, then it might be time to give us a call here at Victoria Appliance Repair Services.
 We’ll have our technician there as quickly as possible to ensure that you continue having your chilly drinks in peace.